darwins-challenge/moonlander-ast/README.md

 This assignment can be solved by taking the existing code, and just changing the fitness function to correctly incentivize/guide the genetic search.
 Do this by combining the various features available on the `SensorData` object, with weights.
+You may have to play around a bit with the numbers; look at the relative scores that some example traces of your program got in the visualizer.

 **1_fixed_vertical_landing.toml**

-The lander starts at a fixed height, without any rotation, and needs to succesfully land.
+The lander starts at a fixed height, without any rotation, and needs to land successfully.
+The only decision the program will need to make to land correctly is for each frame to decide on this question: _whether or not to use the thruster_.

 To solve this scenario, it suffices to evaluate a `Condition` program.
 If the `Condition` evaluates to `true`, the lander will use its thrusters (the command will be `Thrust`).
 If it doesn't, it won't (the command will be `Skip`).

-Use the program `evolve_condition`, which will try to evolve a program of type `Condition`.
+Run the example program `evolve_condition`, which will try to evolve a program of type `Condition`.

 **2_random_vertical_landing.toml**

 The previous scenario evolved a program that started at a fixed position.
 However, such a winning program might be overfitting to the problem.
-In this scenario, the lander starts at a random height.
+That is, it may have learned perfectly how to land from a given height, but fail when it is started at any other height.

+Run the program again, but use this scenario.
 Does your model still evolve a successful solution?
+Does the evolved program look any different?

 ### Second assignment, rotated landing